mikaelsundell/3rdparty/readme.md

   * A set of configurations to simplify the process of building 3rdparty support without the knowledge of each individual build system.

-  * Up to date support for the latest platforms and versions.
+  * Up to date support for the latest Mac platforms and versions.

-    See PLATFORMS.txt for details.

 ## 3rdparty can be used to ##